-Methadone can cause alterations in brain chemistry that negatively affect certain brain waves related to sleep regulation.
-Sleep rates can become shorter and less efficient from methadone abuse, resulting in irregular sleep patterns.
-Chronic methadone abuse can often result in insomnia, which can lead to delirium.
+Methadone can cause changes in brain chemistry that alter sleep regulation.
+In other words, both the amount and quality of sleep can become shorter and less efficient after methadone abuse.
+Chronic methadone abuse can often result in insomnia, which can lead to a host of problems.

 Severe sleep deprivation and methadone abuse can pose numerous overall health risks, including the following:

-The chances of heart attack and stroke are significantly increased by sleep deprivation.
-Blood pressure is increased along with the chance of clogged arteries.
+- Physical risks of sleep deprivation – The chances of heart attack and stroke are significantly increased by sleep deprivation.
+Many people experience higher blood pressure with poor sleep over time which increases the chance of clogged arteries.
 The risk of life threatening situations, such as automobile accidents, is increased due to the lack of response time caused by sleep deprivation.

-Many of these health risks can be life threatening and have long lasting effects on a person’s overall wellbeing.
-Neurons in the brain, such as serotonin, that help to regulate sleep can be negatively affected by methadone abuse, often resulting in numerous sleep conditions, including the following:
+Many of these health risks can be life threatening and have long-lasting effects on a person’s overall wellbeing.
+Neurochemicals in the brain, such as serotonin, that help to regulate sleep can be negatively affected by methadone abuse.

 - Circadian rhythm disorder